 Steamed Buns (Mantou)

 Indulge in super yummy homemade steamed buns – soft, fluffy, and pillowy, with a hint of natural sweetness.
 Steamed buns were a food that I grew up eating as child.
-They’re very economical and cook quickly faster than instant ramen!
+They’re very economical and reheat faster than cooking instant noodles!
 When my parents were busy, they would buy the store-bought ones from the supermarket.
 After school, I’d steam three buns from the freezer for a speedy snack before dinner.
 Sometimes, my grandma would serve these steamed buns instead of rice for dinner which gave me the opportunity to construct a sandwich using the dishes in front of me.
-While store-bought buns are convenient, homemade ones have a distinct and delightful taste.
-They feel much lighter and cleaner, making them a perfect choice for everyday enjoyment without feeling weighed down.
+While store-bought buns are convenient, homemade ones have a distinct and delicious taste.
+They feel much lighter and cleaner, making them a perfect choice without feeling weighed down.

 What are steamed buns?